AndreaCrotti/pyconuk2012_slides/zeromq/zeromq.rst

 Why
 ===

 ..
-Suppose we have a complicated program that runs for a long time.
+Whenever we have a complex application that needs to be run in
+.. parallel the standard solution would be using multiple threads.
 ..
-The standard solution would be to spawn many threads and pray.
+There are many problems with multi-threading applications with
+.. explicit locks, they are hard to understand, even worse to debug
+.. and they really don't scale very well.

 ..
-Nightmare to debug
+The biggest problem is the shared state between threads, and a
+.. better solution is not share state at all, but use a message
+.. passing architecture.

+..
+TODO: add a slide to show what is wrong with sockets
+..
+So what was wrong with the standard sockets?

 Multi-threaded application are usually: